 The fan also has a built-in thermostat that you can set to activate and shut-off automatically to control the attic’s temperatures.

-What makes it special?
-The fan is easy to install and can ventilate a wide area efficiently.
+What we liked: The fan is easy to install and can ventilate a wide area efficiently.
 Its adjustable built-in thermostat makes it one of the best gable mounted attic fans out there.

-What cons did we find?
-The fan doesn’t come with an outside vent cover.
+What could be better: The fan doesn’t come with an outside vent cover.
 Some users have also complained that the adjustable humidistat is not as accurate as advertised.

 Other features: steel construction, 120 VAC, Smart Control Hub, Fire Safety Sense Shut-off, 16-inch blades